cpswan/katacoda-scenarios/iac-git-dev/step2.md

 Back to GitHub - click down arrow by user profile pic (top right) and choose `Settings`

 Select `SSH Keys` then `Add SSH key`.
 Use a Title such as `Workshop`, paste the key into the `Key` box, then save it by pressing `Add key`

+### Notes

+If you run `ssh-keygen` without any parameters then it asks a series of questions about where to save the key and what the key passphrase will be.
+The `-f` flag avoids the first question, and `-N ''` the second.